Publications

 Selected Work in Progress

-The Gains from Online Integration: Theory and Evidence from China, with Ben Faber (UC Berkeley), Cecile Gaubert (UC Berkeley), and Yizhen Gu (Peking University), Ming Li (CUHK), and Wei Lin (CUHK)
+The Gains from Online Integration: Theory and Evidence from China, with Ben Faber (UC Berkeley), Cecile Gaubert (UC Berkeley), Yizhen Gu (Peking University), Ming Li (CUHK), and Wei Lin (CUHK)

 How did the spread of broadband and mobile internet in China affect spatial inequality and economic growth over the past two decades?